 The Schlock Pit is the home of film critics Matty Budrewicz and Dave Wain who, for the past decade, have parlayed their shared, lifelong obsession with horror, B-movies, and direct-to-video shenanigans into a writing career.
 At The Schlock Pit, you’ll find reviews, retrospectives, essays, musings, and a whole lot more.

 When they do break free from the sultry shackles of hardcore Robert McCallum flicks and Nu Image action extravaganzas, they like nothing better than to chat about the world of barely acknowledged movies on their Schlock & Awe podcast.
-Season One slithered through straight-to-disc and made-for-cable creature features under the title Natural Selection, while Season Two, Flesh Noir, is devoted to the sauce and smoulder the of the DTV erotic thriller
+Season One, Natural Selection, slithered through straight-to-DVD-and-cable creature features, while the currently paused Season Two, Flesh Noir, is devoted to the sauce and smoulder the of the DTV erotic thriller.

 Matty and Dave contributed a guest essay to Troy Howarth’s book, Assault on the System: The Nonconformist Cinema of John Carpenter: a stunningly exhaustive text that was given the full JC seal of approval.
 And if you rewind a little bit, you can still snag the Rondo-nominated It Came From the Video Aisle!: Inside Charles Band’s Full Moon Entertainment Studio: an excellent, doorstop-sized tome that features their meaty, interview-packed chapters on the Killjoy, Gingerdead Man, and Evil Bong franchises.